zer0cache/matic-docs/docs/maintain/validate/run-validator-binaries.md

 ---
 id: run-validator-binaries
 title: Run a Validator Node from Binaries
-description: "Use binaries to set up your validator node."
+description: Use binaries to set up your validator node
 keywords:
   - docs
   - matic